leniad/dsp-emulator/README.md

         -Added IO 59XX
         -Implemented timers to internal
 -Galaga HW
-    +Added DIPs to all drivers
+    +Added DIP switches to all drivers
     +Added all remain controls to all drivers
     +DigDug: Simplified background render
     +Super Xevious: Added driver with sound
 -Galaxian HW
-    +Added DIPs to all drivers
+    +Added DIP switches to all drivers
     +Added all remain controls to all drivers
     +Amidar
         -Updated ROMs